Arikia/ghostwriter/README.md

-# Import Ghost Archives Protect, Liecnse, and Exchange on the Solana Blockchain
+# Decentralizing the Future of Digital Publishing

 ## Project Overview